How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 Given the presence of this vibrant underwater world, snorkeling, swimming, and diving are all popular activities here.
 Numerous tour and dive operators offer various experiences, including reef diving, drift diving, wreck diving, night diving, and snorkeling.

-In addition to this, fishing charters are available for those who’d prefer to stay above water.
+Fishing charters are available for those who’d prefer to stay above water.
 However, these excursions go a bit further out to sea, as the marine park is a protected area.

-Two Weeks in Jordan
+Spending 2 Weeks in Jordan

 Visiting Jordan really opened my eyes about travel in the Middle East.
-Since Jordan does not have oil, tourism is its main commodity, and the country is committed to promoting its ancient antiquities, culture, and history for future generations.
-Which means sustainability is hugely important.
+Since Jordan does not have oil, tourism is its main commodity, and the country is committed to promoting its ancient antiquities, culture, and history for future generations—which means sustainability is hugely important.
 Visit Jordan is working hard to ensure travelers fly less by choosing to stay longer and see more of the country.
 Tourism initiatives are promoting companies that support local economies, preserve culture, history, and tradition, and also maintain standards in measuring and reducing carbon emissions, waste, and water reductions.

-Needless to say, Jordan is a truly unique and unforgettable country – one that is a great destination for anyone in search of sustainable adventure travel.
+Needless to say, Jordan is a truly unique and unforgettable country, one that is a great destination for anyone in search of sustainable adventure travel.

-SHARE, SAVE or COMMENT BELOW
+SHARE, SAVE or COMMENT BELOW!

 From Amman, to Petra and Aqaba Here are the highlights on spending two weeks in Jordan<br />